-‘Le crêmet angevin est un régal des dieux’ wrote the great food writer Curnonsky in 1921, a light, foamy, fragrant, unctuous treat for the gods.
+‘Le crêmet angevin est un régal des dieux’ (a treat for the gods) wrote the great food writer Curnonsky in 1921.

-Made with crème fraîche liquide entière, sugar, a vanilla pod, egg white and a pinch of salt, the mix is then spoon into a mould, with a piece of gauze and chilled for three hours.
+Crémet d’Anjou is a light, foamy, fragrant, unctuous dessert from made with crème fraîche liquide entière, sugar, a vanilla pod, egg white and a pinch of salt.
+The mix is then spooned into a mould lined with a piece of gauze and chilled for three hours.

 They can come shaped as cylinders, but there are also special little heart-shaped moulds.
 To be served with raspberry or other red fruit coulis.